happyhorseskull/six_bit_mp4/README.md

 #
 ##### which characters does it accept?
    - [0-9], [A-Z], [a-z], [_], [.]

+   '0' = '000000'

+   ...

-   - '0' = '000000', '.' = '111111'
+   '.' = '111111'

 #
 ##### the image on my media player doesn't change but the audio works:
-   yeah this happened to me with VLC.
+   Yeah this happened to me with VLC.
 I think the 2 fps rate is unusual and scrambles the media player's brain.

 #
 ##### what if I want a different frame-per-second rate?
-   it's possible but you'll have to figure out how to make the audio accept the increased or decreased video byte rate
+   It's possible but you'll have to figure out how to make the audio accept the increased or decreased video byte rate.
+To increase try changing the mp4's pix_fmt to rgb8 and changing fps from 2 to 6.

 #
 ##### will it work on Windows?
-   Probably but you'll have to install ffmpeg which is free and available here: http://www.ffmpeg.org/download.html#build-windows
+   Probably.
+You'll have to install ffmpeg which is free and available here: http://www.ffmpeg.org/download.html#build-windows

    Then alter the subprocess.call command:
      - change ffmpeg to [ffmpeg directory]\ffmpeg.exe

      - delete ', shell=True' from the end of the subprocess.call command

 #